radlinskii/donkeytype/README.md

 ### Installation

-For now there is now deployment environment setup.
+For now there is no deployment environment setup.
 You can clone the repo, and run the main program with cargo:

 ```shell